MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Data Integration

 The Data Integration feature is currently available as a tab in the PowerApps Admin Center.
-The **Data Integration** tab appears only to customers who are authorized TAP customers, and who are on our permissions list.
+It is also available in the **Business platform admin center ("businessplatform.microsoft.com") Currently, the **Data Integration** tab is only visible  to customers who are authorized TAP customers, and who are on our permissions list.
 Currently, the feature is limited to two users per tenant.

-The PowerApps Admin Center is a temporary home for the **Data Integration** tab.
-Eventually, it will be located in a new Admin center that is dedicated to Dynamics 365.

 ## Projects

 Projects enable the flow of data between systems.
 A project is a list of one or more tasks.
 Each task identifies a mapping between a source entity and a CDS entity, and then, optionally, a mapping between CDS entity and a destination entity.
 Mappings indicate which fields map to which other fields.
 They also specify default values and value maps.
 Tasks are run in the order in which they appear.

-## Transformations (default values and value maps)
+## Transformations

-We currently provide two types of transformations: default values and value maps.
+We currently provide three types of transformations: default values, value maps, and truncate.
 Default values are values that are filled into a field when there is no value available.
 Default values are required for mapping to an entity which has a required field but there is no source field to map from.
 Value maps define how values that are present in one entity should be mapped to values in the other entity.

 You should inspect the default values and value maps that we provide for your project, and make sure that they align with the values in your entities.
 Visit all sides of mappings: Source to CDS, and CDS to Destination.
 The example that follows shows both default values and value maps.
 You can directly edit and save your changes back to the project.